gnolang/gnochess/tutorial/01_getting_started/README.md

 FAIL
 FAIL: 0 build errors, 1 test errors
 ```
 Oh no!
-Our tests are failing; it looks like we are greeting the wrong planet.
+Our tests are failing; it looks like we are greeting the wrong planet..

 Let's try to fix that!

 ## Fixing the test